wildonion/dortzio/README.md

 * This marketplace supports both simple and generative NFT minting which is known by the minting and revealing calender feature.

+* Front-end must call `end_auction` API if the NFT owner wants to cancel the **ACTIVE** auction on an NFT; Also front-end must call the contract method too.

 # ☣️ Production Usage

 > Remember to set `Debug` variable inside `settings.py` files to `False` in production.